 To understand this, it’s enough to look at the beginning and the end of the employee experience: the recruiting process (including job descriptions, the interview process and onboarding) and the reasons for leaving:

-The recruiting process as a whole is highly automated and this itself is quite telling when it comes to employee or candidate experience.
-(Let’s note that even the word candidate implies a highly unjust idea about relationships.)
-The job descriptions and their requirements are uniform across the full spectrum of companies with small variations in wording (like ninja vs. professional).
-The interview process is soulless, unfair and mechanical and the interviewers often specifically leave the human impressions, be they positive or negative, outside of consideration.
+The recruiting process as a whole is highly automated and this itself is quite telling.
+The job descriptions and their requirements are uniform across a full spectrum of companies with small variations in wording (like ninja vs. professional).
+The bureaucratic interview process is soulless, unfair and mechanical and the interviewers often specifically leave the human impressions, be they positive or negative, outside of consideration.

 As for the end of the employee experience: people leave either because they’ve burned out, fed up or they’ve been discarded.
-(Accepting better offers from our point of view is not leaving.)
+(Accepting better offers is a somewhat different category.)

 Surprisingly, it’s like in physics: the border conditions define the whole system.
 Judging cultures is best done at these points and not in the middle, which is where most of such efforts put the focus.